Archimedean Survival Processes: Preliminaries

-Under a different name, the gamma random bridge was introduced by \citet{RN2} as a model for a cumulative payment process in an insurance model.
-It was also studied in detail by \citet{BHM3}.
-We define a gamma random bridge as follows: \begin{defn} The process $\{\G_{t}\}_{0\leq t \leq T}$ is a \emph{gamma random bridge} if

-for $R>0$ a random variable, and $\{\g_{tT}\}$ a gamma bridge.
+for $R>0$ a random variable, and $\{\g_{tT}\}$ a gamma bridge independent of $R$.
 We say that $\{\G_{t}\}$ has \emph{generating law $\nu$} and \emph{activity parameter $m$}, where of $\nu$ is the law of $R$ and $m$ is the activity parameter of $\{\g_{tT}\}$. \end{defn}